newcleo-dev-team/lbh15/docs/source/learn_more.rst

        components appearing in the related reaction.

-     In detail, the chemical activity :math:`\alpha` is a dimensionless quantity used to express the deviation of a mixture of chemical substances from a standard behaviour.
+     In detail, the chemical activity :math:`\alpha` is a dimensionless quantity used to express the deviation of a mixture of chemical substances from a standard behavior.
 It is defined by the following relations:

      - :math:`\alpha_i = \gamma_i\cdot\chi_i` , being :math:`\gamma` the dimensionless activity coefficient
        of the :math:`i`-th species and :math:`\chi_i` the molar fraction of the same species;